eblee-env/Climate-change/README.md

-# Climate-change
-Exploring climate change impacts through data, code, and visualizations.

-# 🌍 Climate Change Analysis & Modeling
+## 🌍 Climate Change Analysis & Modeling

 This repository contains a series of data-driven projects and experiments related to **climate change**.
 It is part of my personal journey to deepen my skills in data science while exploring one of the most pressing global issues of our time.

 ---

-## 🧭 Purpose
+ 🧭 Purpose

 - Explore various aspects of climate change through data
 - Practice data wrangling, visualization, and modeling